Travelling from Nan to Uttaradit via Pak Nai Fisherman’s village and the Sirikit Reservoir

 Putting the car on the ferry

-The car positioned on the ferry
+The car positioned on the ferry (left) and getting the car off the ferry (right)

 The ferry ride across the dam was an enjoyable experience – very scenic and incredibly peaceful.
 The crossing took approximately thirty minutes but the entire process including waiting time took closer to 1½ hours.